Monday, September 3, 2018 - 17:00 to Wednesday, October 10, 2018 - 16:00

 Internship Stipend: $5,500 which will be paid directly to the interns in instalments.

 To assist us with the allocation of projects to applicant (your application), please rank the projects which are listed below.
-Use a range of scores from 1 for the one(s) you are least interested in, through to 10 for the one(s) you are most interested in.
+Use a range of scores from 1 for the project(s) you are least interested in, through to 10 for the project(s) you are most interested in.

 First check out the summer internship projects on offer by downloading the list below.
 This gives you the supervising researchers name, institution and contact, and the outline of the project purpose, objectives and work programme.

 STUDENTS - Please ensure you are in the location or can be in the location required to complete the internship projects you apply for.